XavierCorominas/SAFE-EEG/README.md

 **Further considerations:** The current script focuses on removing pulse-like artifacts.
-However, in realistic human experiments, additional artifacts are common.
+The artifacts are likely to occur only when the tFUS driver system and the EEG amplifier are physically coupled.
+In realistic human experiments, additional artifacts are common.
 It is recommended extending the pipeline—if needed—to address ocular activity (blinks/saccades), muscular contamination, line noise (50/60 Hz and harmonics), motion/electrode drift, and other physiological or non-physiological sources that could confound the EEG.